finaleplugin properties

 Parameters (Deprecated)

 NOTE: Parameters are not well supported by JW Lua and not supported at all by RGP Lua.
-For RGP Lua you can have a similar type of flexibility with a prefix and/or Additional Menu Options.
+For RGP Lua you can have a similar type of flexibility with a prefix.
 The parameter properties described here are deprecated and ignored by RGP Lua.

 ParameterTypes (multiline string)